eloudsa/react-wizard/README.md

 This sample application illustrates a way to implement a stepper with React and Material UI.

-It has been inspired from the video of Brad Traversy (https://www.youtube.com/watch?v=zT62eVxShsY) and the sample available in the Material UI documentation (https://material-ui.com/components/steppers/).
+It has been inspired from Brad Traversy (https://www.youtube.com/watch?v=zT62eVxShsY) and the sample provided in the official Material UI documentation (https://material-ui.com/components/steppers/).

 ## Get the project